rmccrear/weather-widget/README.md

     https://rmccrear.github.io/weather-widget?apiKey=YOUR_API_KEY&location=New%20York%20City%20NY

+To use as a widget in an iFrame, you can use this code:

+    <iframe style="width: 37em;" src="https://rmccrear.github.io/weather-widget/?location=new%20york%20city&apiKey=YOUR_API_KEY"></iframe>

 ## Contributing

 You can start a development version of this widget by cloning it.
 It is a Create React App, so you can start it in the normal way with...